alexharri/website/posts/searching-and-navigating-git-commits.md

 [git_blame]: https://git-scm.com/docs/git-blame

-Sometimes the pull request has a description (or a link to an issue with one) which clarifies the change, or discussions added during code review — those are super valuable!
+Sometimes the pull request has a description (or a link to an issue with one) that clarifies the change, or discussions added during code review — those are super valuable!
 Often the commit itself also contains related changes that provide context to the code.

 But it's not always that straightforward.
 Sometimes the commit that Git blame points to is not the change that introduced the behavior.
 Examples of such commits are refactors or formatting changes.
-I used to solve this by repeatedly `git blame`ing and reading diff after diff, which was _terribly_ laborious and time consuming.
+I used to solve this by repeatedly `git blame`ing and reading diff after diff, which was _terribly_ laborious and time-consuming.
 I recently encountered a particularly tough case where I got fed up and decided to find a better way.

-In this post, I'll share with you the tools I found for effectively searching for and navigating through Git commits.
+In this post, I'll share the tools I found for effectively searching for and navigating through Git commits.

 ## Running Git blame on a piece of code